-7. Environmental Management Commission Action

-If, after having received and reviewed the major variance application and the preliminary record, the Environmental Management Commission approves the major variance, the Planning Director shall send the decision by first class mail to the applicant within five working days of receipt of the decision from the Environmental Management Commission, stating that the major variance was approved.

-If the Environmental Management Commission overturns the Board of Adjustment's recommendation for approval of a major variance, the Planning Director shall send the decision by first class mail to the applicant within five working days of the decision from the Environmental Management Commission, stating that the major variance request was denied, and the reasons for such denial.
+- Environmental Management Commission Decision: The preliminary record shall be sent to the Environmental Management Commission for its review.
+If the Environmental Management Commission concludes from the preliminary record that the variance qualifies as a major variance, the Commission shall make a final decision on the request and mail it to the Planning Director. - a.
+Approval: Upon receipt of the final decision, If the Environmental Management Commission upholds the Board of Adjustment's recommendation for approval of a major variance, the Planning Director shall forward the Environmental Management Commission's decision to the applicant by first class mail within five working days of receipt of the decision from the Environmental Management Commission.
+The approval, with any additional conditions or safeguards, shall become part of any zoning permit issued by the Planning Director.
+A copy of the record of decision shall be filed with the Board of Adjustment case materials. - b.
+Denial: If the Environmental Management Commission overturns the Board of Adjustment's recommendation for approval of a major variance, the Planning Director shall send the decision by first class mail to the applicant within five working days of receipt of the decision from the Environmental Management Commission.
+The materials must state that the major variance request was denied and list the denial.
+A copy of the record of decision shall be filed with the Board of Adjustment case materials.